MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/centos/centos-end-of-life.md

 These are the official / endorsed CentOS image in Azure, and don't have software billing information associated.
 They're candidates for an in-place conversion (after a backup and any necessary prerequisites and updates).

-**Other Azure marketplace offers**
+**Other Azure Marketplace offers**

-There is a multitude of CentOS based offers from various publishers available in the Azure marketplace.
+There is a multitude of CentOS based offers from various publishers available in the Azure Marketplace.
 They range from simple OS only offers to various bundled offers with more software, desktop versions and configurations for specific cases (for example CIS hardened images).

 Some of these offers do have a price tag associated, and can include services such as end customer support etc.

 If you convert a system with a price associated, you will continue to pay the original price after conversion.
-Even if you have a separate subscription or license for the converted system, you my be double paying.
+Even if you have a separate subscription or license for the converted system, you may be double paying.

 Check with your image provider whether they recommend / support an in-place upgrade or have further guidance.

 ### Changing distributions

 If you are moving to another distribution, you need to redeploy your Virtual Machines and workloads.
-Make sure to look at the [MicrosoftCloud Adoption Framework](https://azure.microsoft.com/solutions/cloud-enablement/cloud-adoption-framework) for Azure for guidance, best practices and templates to deploy your solution in Azure.
+Make sure to look at the [Microsoft Cloud Adoption Framework](https://azure.microsoft.com/solutions/cloud-enablement/cloud-adoption-framework) for Azure for guidance, best practices and templates to deploy your solution in Azure.

 ### Modernize